 Start by navigating to the Form Designer for the form for which you want to add a webhook.
-If you're not sure how to get there, the easiest way is to click the link in the bottom-left corner of the Form Editor in your Campaign Builder.

 Before moving forward, you'll likely want to add an opt-in checkbox to your form; this is best practice for most third-party software, especially email marketing software.

 Then, in the Designer, click on the Integrations tab at the top, then click the Yes toggle next to Webhook in the pane on the right.